yamadapc/haskell-frontmatter/README.md

 See the haddocks for more information.
 Essentially exports an `Attoparsec` parser and some helpers.
 Usage examples also available at the `test` directory.

+## Why?
+I'm working on the Haskell workshop tool [`workhs`](https://github.com/haskellbr/workhs).
+In my mind, using markdown file names as metadata is a very sensible decision.
+However, I'd like for tutorial writers to be able to override metadata.
+Then, Jekyll's YAML frontmatter format is a great choice:
+- It's familiar
+- It's very, very easy to implement

 ## License
 This software is published under the MIT license.
 For more information refer to the [LICENSE](/LICENSE) file.